ar4/deepwave/docs/example_forward_model.rst

 Forward modelling with Marmousi velocity model
 ==============================================

-In this example we will load the Marmousi 1 Vp model, specify source and receiver locations, and then use Deepwave to perform forward modelling, propagating the sources through the model to generate synthetic receiver data.
+In this example we will load the Marmousi 1 Vp (P-wave velocity) model, specify source and receiver locations, and then use Deepwave to perform forward modelling, propagating the sources through the model to generate synthetic receiver data.

 First, we need to import the necessary packages::